M66B/FairEmail/FAQ.md

 Searching by the server might be case sensitive or case insensitive and might be on partial text or whole words, depending on the provider.
 Searching messages is a pro feature.

 <a name="faq14"></a>
 **(14) How can I setup Outlook with 2FA?**

 To use Outlook with two factor authentication enabled, you need to create an app password.
 See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.

+Unfortunately, Outlook doesn't support OAuth for IMAP/SMTP connections, so there is no other way.

 <a name="faq15"></a>
 **(15) Why does the message text keep loading?**